-One of the most prolific golf course architects in history, James Braid's legacy is unparalleled in the UK.
+Golf Architect James Braid is one of the most prolific golf course architects in history.
+His legacy is unparalleled in the UK.

 From Scotland to England